xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-authentication.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/verify.png" alt="verify settings" width=70%>

-After you successfully cloned your repositories, you can commit, pull, and push changes to the repositories from Katalon Studio.
-To learn more about how to integrate with Git, see [Git Integration](https://docs.katalon.com/katalon-studio/docs/git-integration.html#configure-git-integration).
+After successfully cloning your repositories, you can commit, pull, and push changes to the repositories from Katalon Studio.
+To learn more about how to integrate with Git, see [Git Integration](https://docs.katalon.com/katalon-studio/docs/git-integration.html#commit).